jitsi/signal-sidecar/README.md

 an integer percentage divisible by 5 based on `jicofoParticipants` vs.
 `PARTICIPANT_MAX`, and `0%` if **jicofo** stats are broken.

+## flap prevention

+**signal-sidecar** provides two types of flap mitigation:

+* `HEALTH_DAMPENING_INTERVAL` can be used to prevent the REST endpoint from responding with healthy immediately after the signal node is healthy.
+This can be useful for the case where a system is under heavy load and jicofo or prosody are going into and out of healthy states. **signal-sidecar** will report that it is healthy after the last time a component was detected as being unhealthy plus this interval.

+* `DRAIN_GRACE_INTERVAL` is used to cause the HAProxy TCP agent to back off from marking itself as DOWN immediately upon detecting an unhealthy component on the signal node. **signal-sidecar** will report DRAIN to the HAProxy from the time that the signal node initially went unhealthy and only begin reporting DOWN after this interval has passed.

+These are enabled by default and can be disabled by setting them to 0.

 ## development builds